mattstratton/geeksgonedad/README.md

 After you have done this, update the local-config.php (see below) with the DB config info you saved earlier.
 You did save it, right?

+Then copy (do not rename!) wp-config-sample.php to wp-config.php.
+No need to update anything in it.

 Then you need to update the wp submodule.
 From the webroot, run:

 	git submodule update --init